Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation

 \textbf{Attack scenario.} Consider a MAS deployed on a user’s computer or a cloud service provider to automate file management and system operations.
 The adversary injects malicious signals into the system’s external environment, which are intercepted by an exposed edge agent.
 Through inter-agent communication, the infection propagates throughout the MAS, allowing the adversary to gradually influence other agents and ultimately compromise the entire system.
 Once compromised, the MAS enables malicious actions on the host machine, such as unauthorized command execution, file system corruption, or trojan installation.

-\textbf{Adversary’s capability.} We assume the adversary possesses the following non-intrusive capabilities to achieve attack objectives.
+\textbf{Adversary’s capability.} We assume the adversary possesses the following non-intrusive capabilities.
 First, the adversary is assumed to have no direct interaction with agents, nor any access to model parameters, memory, or inter-agent communications, and cannot impersonate agents or observe their internal states.
 Their influence is restricted to the external environment in which the MAS operates, for example, they may inject malicious visual or textual content into web interfaces or documents accessible to edge agents.
-Second, the adversary is assumed to have knowledge of the MAS topology.
-This assumption is justified, as many MAS frameworks are open-sourced~\cite{OSWorld,GPT4V,Qwen-VL-Max,Doubao-Vision-Pro} or can be reverse-engineered via prompt leakage attacks~\cite{wang2025ipleakageattackstargeting,hui2025pleakpromptleakingattacks}.
-Overall, these configurations capture a realistic adversary model consistent with practical deployment scenarios.
+Second, the adversary has \emph{no prior knowledge} of the MAS topology, agent configurations, or inter-agent communication structure.
+The adversary can only submit queries to the MAS through its public interface (i.e., the first agent) and observe the final output from the last agent.